Frequently Asked Questions About Health Professions Advising

 - Demonstration of motivation to educate oneself about the health care career you are aspiring to, understanding the role of the health professional (shadowing experience);

-- Outstanding personal qualities such as maturity, stability, integrity, responsibility, trustworthiness, leadership, enthusiasm and motivation (what examples can you give of these qualities and/or who can speak to them on your behalf?);
+- Outstanding personal qualities such as maturity, stability, integrity, responsibility, trustworthiness, leadership, enthusiasm, and motivation (be able to give examples of how you exhibited these qualities, and know individuals who have observed those qualities in you);

 - An indication that you have taken the initiative and have demonstrated the motivation to accomplish something worthwhile with your life (creativity/volunteerism);

-- Ability to carry on a sophisticated, meaningful, and mature conversation with older people (advantage of the interview with the Health Professions Evaluation Committee); and
+- Ability to carry on a sophisticated, meaningful, and mature conversation with people in professional settings and roles.

 - Demonstrated ability to interact and communicate effectively with others from different cultural backgrounds.